“Unclose your mind.

-In the Japanese language, there are multiple ways to translate the first person pronoun, I. The three most common ways men refer to themselves are Watashi, Boku, and Ore.
-Haruki Murakami’s 1985 novel uses each of these, but the subtle differences in pronouns are not translated into English.
+In the Japanese language, there are multiple ways to translate the first-person pronoun, I. The three most common ways men refer to themselves are Watashi, Boku, and Ore.
+Haruki Murakami’s 1985 novel uses each of these.
+Still, the subtle differences in pronouns are not translated into English.
 Between these pronouns and the word Kokoro, a great deal is lost in translation in Hard-Boiled Wonderland and the End of the World.

 In the Hard-Boiled Wonderland side of the narrative that is told from the Calcutec’s perspective, every time the first person pronoun is used in the narration, more specifically, “I”, Murakami uses the pronoun, 私, which is pronounced “Watashi” in English.
 This is the most polite way to refer to oneself.

 The third and final pronoun used in the novel is “ore.”
 It is used strictly by the Shadow in conversations with the Dreamreader, which happens to be the only time he refers to himself because we never witness the Shadow converse with anyone else.
 This pronoun is the rawest, most difficult, or rude way to refer to oneself and is often used by school-age children when talking to peers.

-Because there is really only one way to refer to oneself in the English, Alfred Birnbaum created a couple distinctions to help differentiate the narratives, which are rarely noticed by readers in the English.
+Because there is really only one way to refer to oneself in English, Alfred Birnbaum created a couple of distinctions to help differentiate the narratives, which are rarely noticed by readers in English.
 He translates the Hard-Boiled Wonderland side of the narrative that is set in futuristic Tokyo in the normal past tense that typically characterizes narration.
-The End of the World, then, is translated into present tense.
+The End of the World, then, is translated into the present tense.

 Jay Rubin comments on this choice and says the distinction “also imparts a timeless quality that maybe be more appropriate than the normal past-tense narration of the original.”
-In the Japanese, a reader can open the text at any point and know which part of the narrative they are reading.
-To the unsuspecting eye, the distinction is slightly less obvious in the English.
+In Japanese, readers can open the text at any point and know which part of the narrative they are reading.
+To the unsuspecting eye, the distinction is slightly less obvious in English.